pzhaonet/bookdownplus/readme.md

 Then all the required output files are in `_book/` folder.

-Magic tricks
+Magic trick
 ------------

 Now it is time to witness the miracles.
-With the following magic tricks you will see what bookdownplus can do.
+With the following magic trick you will see what bookdownplus can do.

-**Magic I**

 Chinese users can run the following codes, and go and have a coffee break.
 When you come back, you will get more than 20 demo books generated from available tempaltes, each in .pdf, .doc, .html, and .epub formats, in `_book/`: